antiflee/in-de/README.md

 * Batch Processing and More Aggregation Queries:We can implement further queries to support, best rated driver in a given area.
 Drivers by maximum trips/revenues.
 Driver's who are most active and others to monitor the various parameters.
 We can also store the matched/unmatched records in a record keeping databse and do batch processing of  older data to comeup with statistics.
 For providing per driver/sender statistics based on timeline CASSANDRA would be a good choice.
 * Efficient Review feedback: Currently the reviews are based on the 5 * rating system.
 To keep this type of platform more efficient, we can implement text based review system.
 There may be a driver who did really good or a driver who damaged/stole the package and these can be captured in text based review system, and rating of such drivers can be made more appropriate according to the feedback they receive.
 We can run the text through deep learning NLP models based on LSTM(Long Short Term Memory)  and  do classification such as driver is great/not great/delivered on time, package classification as damaged packages/unaffected etc. Review classifications can be incorported on senders as well.
 These models can be run in real time for prediction.
 Batch processing pipeline can be setup to train the model offline and keep the inline prediction model updated time to time to keep it latest and current.
 This will help improve the efficiency of platform in terms of user behavior.

-Also here is the link to my main github repo which lists some of my other projects which also includes NLP based AI deeplearning model training.</br>

-[Sandeep Bhat Github Repo]  https://github.com/cosmos342